kuroneko/sais/README.md

   * Make use of writable local directories for scores and config

-* Support rescaling to native resolution full-screen including "whole multiple" scaling.
-(I'd like pixel perfect, but the scaled blit always filters)
+* Support rescaling to native resolution full-screen including pixel perfect scaling.

 * Allow the main window to be resized on the fly.
 Doesn't redraw whilst you're resizing (yet), but it will once the resize is complete.